 - Movie Review: A Spaceship Encounters "Deus," and Unholy Heck Breaks Loose

 - Movie Review: "Don't Worry Darling," it'll all be over soon

 Find a Movie Review

 Dwight Yoakam is well paired with the Old Man of the Cinema in this September 17 release.

 A September 3 musical with Camilla Cabello, Billy Porter, Idina Menzel and damnation, the only Irishman who can’t carry a tune, ear Pierce Brosan.
 Ok

 “Nine Days” is the sort of indie drama that makes you appreciate the wonder that is the actor’s heart as much as the actor’s art.
 A collective of rising stars and famous supporting players took a flier on first-time feature … Continue reading

-Jack Kilmer, Val Kilmer‘s son, reads his dad’s voice-over narration in “Val,” the autobiographical documentary he produced and co-directors Ting Poo and Leo Scott assembled out of half a century of Kilmer home videos and movies.
-Val lost his voice, … Continue reading
+Jack Kilmer, Val Kilmer‘s son, reads his dad’s voice-over narration in “Val,” the autobiographical documentary he produced and which co-directors Ting Poo and Leo Scott assembled out of half a century of Kilmer home videos and movies.
+Val lost his … Continue reading

 Frank Grillo, Alexis Louder and Toby Huss also star in this Sept.17 thriller.